dkarchmer/django-aws-template/README.md

 You must have the following installed on your computer

-* Python 3.6 or greater
+* Python 3.8 or greater
 * Docker and docker-compose

-If not using docker, te following dependencies are also needed:
+If not using docker, the following dependencies are also needed:

-* nodeJS v5
+* nodeJS v10
-* bower
+* gulp

 For MacOS, see https://gist.github.com/dkarchmer/d8124f3ae1aa498eea8f0d658be214a5